 This year more than any before, classroom budgets have been cut making it more difficult than ever to equip the education of our children with quality teaching materials.
 I understand that.
 I teach K-8.
 Because of that, I’ve decided to give the lesson plans my publisher sells in the Technology Toolkit (110 Lesson Plans that I use in my classroom to integrate technology into core units of inquiry while insuring a fun, age-appropriate, developmentally-appropriate experience for students) for FREE.
-To be sure you don’t miss any of these:

 …and start each week off with a fully-adaptable K-8 lesson that includes step-by-step directions as well as relevant ISTE national standards, tie-ins, extensions, troubleshooting and more.
 Eventually, you’ll get the entire Technology Toolkit book.
 If you can’t wait, you can purchase the curriculum here.

 I love giving my material away for free.
 Thankfully, I have a publisher who supports that.
 If everyone did, we would reach true equity in international education.

 Students type a report for their class on one of their units of inquiry (i.e., animals) using MS Word.
 Use this lesson to introduce MS Word, margins, page breaks, centering, fonts.
 Show students how to add pictures from the internet (using copy-paste), from the computer (using insert).
 Takes a few classes, depending upon how long the report is: